temple-geography/fundamentals-of-gis/Lab_05_Creating_Geographic_Data.md

     1. Select Rectify from the Georeferencing menu.
     2. Change the resample type to Bilinear Interpolation.
     3. Select the folder (Output Location) where you would like to save the image. **NOTE:** The Select Workspace dialog is somewhat confusing.
 Do *not* try to enter a filename.
 Just select the folder and hit Add.
-    4. Set the Format to TIFF (if necessary--it should be the default).
-    5. Name the image (if you are not happy with the default name).
+    4. Change the image Name (if you are not happy with the default name).
+    5. The Format should be TIFF.
+(If it is some other type, change it to TIFF.)
+    6. TIFF images can be very large.
+Change the Compression Type to JPEG.
+Compression Quality can stay at the default value (which should be 75).
-    6. Hit Save.
+    7. Hit Save.

 Digitizing
 ==========